Turmeric For Acne – Is It A Myth Or Reality?

 However, extracting the main ingredient can often be a daunting task especially in case of low bio availability like that of curcumin.
 On top of that, despite the plethora of studies done on turmeric and curcumin extolling their benefits, there are not many reliable studies depicting similar, and no –dangerous effects of using curcumin as a supplement for a long time.
 While research has revealed that short term use has not caused any issues, long term effects are yet unknown.
 A problematic example is of alpha-tocopherol.
 The former is found in vitamin E and is the most effective and desired part of the vitamin.
 Extracting it for use as a supplement has backfired because the direct dose of extracted alpha-tocopherol is too much for the body to handle.
 As part of Vitamin E, it gives us various benefits, but as a supplement it became an overdose and caused problems like fatigue, nausea, cramps in the abdomen, gas, bleeding and even hemorrhage.

 Presently, in the absence of long term clinical or practical studies showcasing the safety of curcumin use as a supplement, it is difficult to pronounce it as a safe and viable option to increase curcumin intake.
-In fact, some experiments have shown that a massive consumption of curcuin might actually lead to diarrhea, nausea and skin rashes.
+In fact, some experiments have shown that a massive consumption of curcumin might actually lead to9 diarrhea, nausea, and skin rashes.
 Therefore, a controlled and balanced intake of this beneficial ingredient is always preferable to experimenting with one’s health, especially when suffering from gut dependent problems like acne.

 There are a few methods to help overcome these impediments to some extent, such as –